The Agora Native SDK for Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes.

 The difference between an Agora Video Call and Agora Video Interactive Broadcast is:

-- An Agora Video Call prioritizes fluency and low latency.
+- An Agora Video Call prioritizes smoothness and low latency.
 All users are the same role and can talk to each other freely.
 A typical scenario of an Agora Video Call is a video conference call for many persons.

 - An Agora Video Interactive Broadcast prioritizes high voice quality.
 Users can be the host or audience, where only the host can talk.
 A user who wants to talk must change the role to a host.
 A typical scenario of an Agora Video Interactive Broadcast is an interactive online class.